 Step 4: Demold

-Remove the mold box walls and then loosen the edges of the mold (a putty knife or stainless steel spatula are useful tools for this).
+Remove the mold box walls and then loosen the edges of the mold (a putty knife or stainless steel spatula are useful

 After loosening the edges, carefully remove the entire mold.

 The mold is now ready for casting.